 Shrimp with Spicy Lime and Basil

-Place garlic, spring onions, ginger, chilies, lime leaves, fish sauce, lime juice, 1/2 cup fresh basil, 1/2 cup olive oil, tamari sauce and honey in a food processor.
+Place garlic, spring onions, ginger, chilies, lime leaves, fish sauce, lime juice, 1/2 cup fresh basil, oil, tamari sauce and honey in a food processor.
 Process well to form a paste.
 Set aside.

 Heat a wok or frying pan over medium-high heat.
 Add 3 tablespoons oil and just as it begins to shimmer, add the onion and bell peppers and stir-fry 2 to 3 minutes, then add white wine.
 Allow alcohol to cook off.

-Turn heat down to low and fold in 1/3 cup chopped basil.
+Turn down the heat of the sauce mixture to low and fold in 1/3 cup chopped basil.
 Add the coconut milk.

 Taste-test for spices, adding more fish sauce (salt), coconut milk or more lime juice (acid).
 Add the shrimp and add a generous topping of chopped basil and mint before serving.